moustafa19m/backend-zarf-tareq/README.md

 > npm install

 Once installed, you should see a `node_modules` directory in the root directory.
+You are almost ready, but not quite there.
+To run the app, you need to connect to mongodb, and you can do that by creating a new file called `properties.js` in `confg/mongo`and copy the following command and paste it there, replacing the `<username>` and `<password>` with your respective database user account.

+>  module.exports = {
+    'url' : "mongodb+srv://moose:qpq2fax6koAa5hOt@zf-cluster.nvgvl.mongodb.net/myFirstDatabase?retryWrites=true&w=majority"
+   };

 Your app is then ready to start.
 Run the following command to start your app:

 > npm start